tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 Another feature that I added to my GUI was generating stats of players randomly.
 I also added an option to generate the stats of each player so that the total stats were within a user-selected amount of one another.

+Finally, the total stats value of each player is now displayed as a slider that is not directly modifiable.
+The slider value changes accordingly whenever users lookup players, generate random player data, or manually change the values of a player's stats.
+I chose to use a slider view so that users can gauge the strength of a player at a glance.

 ## List of major tasks
 - [ ] Project structure/classes
 - [ ] Test cases